 Mission and vision

-The Bioenergy Association vision is: Economic growth and employment built on New Zealand’s capability and expertise in forestry, wood processing and bioenergy production from waste - leading to new business opportunities which by 2050 could more than double biomass energy supply up to 27% of the country’s energy needs, with a consequential 15% reduction in greenhouse gas emissions*. [* compared to 2017]
+The Bioenergy Association vision is: Economic growth and employment built on New Zealand’s capability and expertise in forestry, wood processing and bioenergy production from biomass residues and waste - leading to new business opportunities which by 2050 could more than double biomass energy supply up to 27% of the country’s energy needs, with a consequential 15% reduction in greenhouse gas emissions*. [* compared to 2017]

 Mission